 Program Outcomes Level of Contribution

-1) Adequate knowledge in mathematics, natural sciences, and industrial engineering; ability to apply theoretical and applied knowledge in these areas to model and solve engineering problems.
+1) A solid foundation in mathematics, natural sciences, and industrial engineering; the ability to apply both theoretical and practical knowledge in these fields to model and solve complex engineering problems.
 2

-2) Ability to identify, define, formulate, and solve complex industrial engineering problems; ability to select and apply appropriate analysis and modeling methods for this purpose.
+2) The ability to identify, define, formulate, and solve complex industrial engineering problems; and to select and apply appropriate analysis and modeling methods for this purpose.
 2

-3) Ability to design a complex industrial engineering system, process, device, or product to meet specific requirements under realistic constraints and conditions; ability to apply modern design methods for this purpose.
-(Realistic constraints and conditions may include economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political issues, depending on the nature of the design.)
+3) The ability to design complex industrial engineering systems, processes, devices, or products to meet specified requirements under realistic constraints and conditions; and to apply modern design methodologies for this purpose.
+(Realistic constraints and conditions may include economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political factors depending on the nature of the design.)
 3

-4) Ability to develop, select, and use modern techniques and tools required for industrial engineering, production problems, and ergonomics applications; ability to effectively use information technologies.
+4) The ability to develop, select, and use modern techniques and tools required for the analysis and solution of complex problems encountered in industrial engineering applications such as production, quality, finance, and ergonomics; and the ability to effectively utilize information technologies.
 4

-5) Ability to design experiments, conduct experiments, collect data, analyze, and interpret results for the investigation of industrial engineering, production planning, and ergonomics problems.
+5) The ability to design and conduct experiments, collect data, analyze and interpret results for the investigation of complex problems in industrial engineering areas such as production planning, quality, finance, and ergonomics.

-6) Ability to work effectively both individually and in intra-disciplinary and multidisciplinary teams (particularly in collaboration with computer and mechanical engineering).
+6) The ability to work effectively both individually and in disciplinary and multidisciplinary teams (particularly with computer and mechanical engineering).
 3

-8) Recognition of the necessity of lifelong learning required by industrial engineering; ability to access, interpret, and improve information; ability to follow scientific and technological developments and continuously renew oneself.
+8) Awareness of the necessity of lifelong learning required by industrial engineering; the ability to access, interpret, and develop knowledge, to follow advancements in science and technology, and to continuously update oneself.
 5

-10) Knowledge of industrial engineering practices in project management, risk management, and change management; awareness of entrepreneurship, innovation, and sustainable development.
+10) Knowledge of project management and industrial engineering practices such as risk management and change management; awareness of entrepreneurship, innovation, and sustainable development.

-11) Knowledge of the universal and societal impacts of industrial engineering practices on health, environment, and safety, as well as contemporary issues; awareness of the legal consequences of engineering solutions
+11) Knowledge of the impacts of industrial engineering applications on health, environment, and safety at universal and societal levels; awareness of contemporary issues and the legal implications of engineering solutions.

 Learning Activity and Teaching Methods